-Antibiotics.
 If an organic dairy cow has a life threatening infection, or is suffering, antibiotics must be administered.
-However, the milk from the cow may not be sold or fed to organic calves, and the cow must be transferred to a non-organic dairy farm.4
+However, the milk from the cow may not be sold or fed to organic calves, and the cow must be transferred to a non-organic dairy farm.8

-Growth Hormones.
-The use of hormones to encourage growth or increase milk output is prohibited in organic dairy cattle.4
+Administration of synthetic hormones to encourage growth or increase milk output is prohibited in organic dairy cattle.4

-Avoid: Conventional milk.
-We recommend avoiding, whenever possible, dairy products made with conventional milk that may contain rBST.
+Avoid conventional milk from cows treated with rBST.
 Both the unknown health impact of consuming milk with higher levels of IGF-1 and concerns about the animal welfare of the cows treated with rBST warrant avoiding milk and dairy products from cows treated with rBST.
 Buy milk with the label “no rBST” or “no artificial growth hormone.”

 - Grade “A” Pasteurized Milk Ordinance, FDA 2011 Revision (link)

 - USDA PDP Special Projects, Milk, 1996, 1997, 1998, 2004, 2005 and 2011 (link)

 - Consumer Info About Food from Genetically Engineered Plants, FDA Website (link)

 - Non-GMO Project, GMO acreage in 2014: Corn (link), and Soy (link)